soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 When you use the Microsoft 365 compliance center for the first time, you'll see information across the top of the screen to help you get started.
 You'll see how to navigate easily to the compliance features you're most interested in exploring.

 Once the Microsoft 365 compliance center is enabled for your tenant, you will be to access it at [https://compliance.microsoft.com](https://compliance.microsoft.com).
+To learn more, see [Welcome to your all-new Microsoft 365 compliance center](microsoft-365-compliance-center.md).

 > [!NOTE]
 > You must be assigned a valid Azure Active Directory role to access the Microsoft 365 compliance center.
 To learn more, see the [Required licenses and permissions](#required-licenses-and-permissions) section (in this article).